 This knowledge about gut health and setpoint weight is extremely important.
 It can certainly improve your health and even save your life.

 Obesity has become an epidemic.
 According to the Centers for Disease Control, approximately 39.8% of the U.S. population is obese, which equates to about 93.3 million people.
-Obesity is a condition in which the percentage of body fat is great enough as to significantly increase the risk of health problems.
+Obesity is a condition in which the accumulation of body fat is great enough to significantly increase the risk of health problems.

 Some other health problems associated with obesity include: